ClimbsRocks/ClimbsRocks.github.io/_posts/articles/2015-08-20-3BikingRules.md

 If you have any other safety measures you take, please leave them in a comment below!

-#### Disclaimer: I am not a legal or medical expert, and these opinions are solely my own.
+##### Disclaimer: I am not a legal or medical expert, and these opinions are solely my own.
 They reflect my experiences, and are not researched, or based on broadly-observed studies with robust data.
-Take this as advice only; you are ultimately responsible for your own safety at all times. ####
+Take this as unofficial, thoroughly non-professional advice only; you are ultimately responsible for your own safety at all times. ####